awsdocs/amazon-kendra-developer-guide/doc_source/create-index.md

 # Creating an index<a name="create-index"></a>

-You can create an index using the console, the AWS Command Line Interface, or by calling the [CreateIndex](API_CreateIndex.md) API operation\.
+You can create an index using the console, the AWS Command Line Interface \(AWS CLI\) , or by calling the [CreateIndex](API_CreateIndex.md) API operation\.
 The following procedures show how to create an index\.
 Once you have created your index, you can add documents directly to your index or you can add them from a data source\.

-To create an index, you need to provide the Amazon Resource Name \(ARN\) of an IAM role that has permissions to any Amazon S3 bucket that you use and to perform actions on your behalf\.
+To create an index, you need to provide the Amazon Resource Name \(ARN\) of an AWS Identity and Access Management \(IAM\) role that has permissions to any Amazon Simple Storage Service \(Amazon S3\) bucket that you use and to perform actions on your behalf\.

-**To create an index \(Console\)**
+**To create an index \(console\)**

 1. Sign into the AWS Management Console and open the Amazon Kendra console at [https://console\.aws\.amazon\.com/kendra/](https://console.aws.amazon.com/kendra/)\.